 - cilantro sprigs

 - Make your vinegar sauce by first dissolving the sugar with the boiling water in a small saucepan.
 Add the vinegar, salt and red chili pepper flakes.
-If marinating the shallots, add those and transfer the mixture, covered, to the refrigerator.
+Add the shallot rings and allow to cool.
+Transfer the mixture to the refrigerator to chill for at least 2 hours.

-- Once you are ready to prepare the tofu, set up two wide shallow bowls—one with cornstarch and one with the Ener-G mixture.
-Heat plenty of vegetable oil in a wide frying pan over medium high heat, about 7 minutes.
-You can tell when the oil is ready by inserting a wooden spoon into the oil.
-If it bubbles up around the spoon, its ready.
+- In a heavy pot, heat several inches of vegetable oil over medium-high heat for about 7 minutes.
+You can test when the oil is ready by inserting a wooden spoon or chopstick into the oil.
+If it bubbles up around the spoon or chopstick immediately, you are ready to fry.